 Chaim Potok

-Potok's journey into the world of literature began early.
-Raised in Buffalo, New York, by Polish immigrants, he received an Orthodox Jewish education.
-A pivotal moment in his life came as a teenager after reading Evelyn Waugh's Brideshead Revisited, which inspired him to pursue a career in writing.
-He started writing fiction at the tender age of 16 and made his first submission to The Atlantic Monthly at 17.
-Although it was not published, he received a note of compliment from the editor, encouraging him further.
+Potok was born in Buffalo, New York, to Polish immigrant parents and received an Orthodox Jewish education.
+Inspired by Evelyn Waugh's novel Brideshead Revisited, he decided at a young age to pursue writing.
+He began writing fiction at the age of 16 and made his first submission to The Atlantic Monthly at 17.
+Though unpublished, his submission was met with praise from the editor.

-In 1949, while still in his early 20s, Potok's stories were published in the literary magazine of Yeshiva University, where he also contributed as an editor.
-He graduated summa cum laude with a BA in English Literature in 1950.
-After four years of study at the Jewish Theological Seminary of America, he was ordained as a Conservative rabbi, further intertwining his faith with his passion for storytelling.
+Potok's early works appeared in the literary magazine of Yeshiva University in 1949, where he also served as an editor.
+Graduating summa cum laude with a BA in English Literature in 1950, he went on to study at the Jewish Theological Seminary of America, where he was ordained as a Conservative rabbi.

 Are you sure you want to delete this?